gnunn1/tilix-web/_manual/vteconfig.md

 PROMPT_COMMAND=`custom_prompt`
 ```

+##### 2. OR use a login shell

-* Enable the option in your Terminix Profile (under Preferences) to use a login shell, the screenshot below shows the option that needs to be checked.
+Enable the option in your Terminix Profile (under Preferences) to use a login shell, the screenshot below shows the option that needs to be checked.

 ![Profile - Command](http://gexperts.com/img/terminix/terminix_login_shell.png)